 Certain rules and regulations are designed to protect the health and quality of the forest and safety of users.
 We ask for your cooperation in observing the following rules and regulations that are not limited to, in making Boggs Mountain Demonstration State Forest a safe and more enjoyable place to visit.

 2. Camping is allowed in designated campsites while open.
-See "Camping" for status and information.
+See “Camping” for status.

 8. No person shall disturb any object or thing of archaeological or historical interest or value.